Let Our Family Help Your FamilyContact Us for a Free Consultation

 Motorcycle Accidents - Sudden Emergency Doctrine

-The Sudden Emergency Doctrine is as applicable in a motorcycle accident cases as it is in automobile accident litigation generally.
-The doctrine provides that a person who, through no fault of his or her own, is placed in a sudden emergency, is not chargeable with negligence if the person exercises that degree of care which a reasonably careful person would have exercised under the same or similar circumstances."
+The Sudden Emergency Doctrine is as applicable in motorcycle accident cases as it is in car accident litigation generally.
+The doctrine provides that a person who, through no fault of his or her own, is placed in a sudden emergency, is not chargeable with negligence if the person exercises that degree of care which a reasonably careful person would have exercised under the same or similar circumstances.

-Regardless, exercise of ordinary care and safety are required of all operators of motor vehicles.
+Regardless, the exercise of ordinary care and safety is required of all operators of motor vehicles.

 The ordinary or reasonable care required of a motorcyclist varies with and is dependent on the place, circumstances, conditions, and surroundings; what may be ordinary and reasonable care in the operation of a motorcycle under some circumstances may be negligence under others, although the standard of ordinary and reasonable care itself remains constant.